 The puppy contract

 The BVA Animal Welfare Foundation and the RSPCA have developed the puppy contract to help puppy buyers avoid many of the problems that can arise when buying a dog from an irresponsible breeder.
 It is a record that the seller has bred and cared for the puppy to the highest possible standards.
-People considering buying a puppy can use the information in the contract to make more informed decisions on whether they want to purchase the puppy they have seen.
+People considering buying a puppy can use the information in this puppy sales agreement to make more informed decisions on whether they want to purchase the puppy they have seen.

 What is the puppy contract?